-Multiple People Dead In Shooting At Fort Lauderdale Airport
+At Least Five People Are Dead In A Shooting At Fort Lauderdale Airport

-Multiple people are dead after a person with a gun opened fire at an airport in Fort Lauderdale, Florida, the Broward County Sheriff’s Office said.
+At least five people are dead and at least eight are injured after a person with a gun opened fire at Fort Lauderdale International Airport in Florida, the Broward County Sheriff’s Office said.

-A suspect is in custody, the office said.
-There are also reported injuries.
+A suspect is in custody, the office added, saying it got the initial call at 12:55 p.m. local time.
+Several of the injured were transported to local hospitals including Broward Health.

-The airport’s twitter account said, “There is an ongoing incident in Terminal 2, Baggage Claim.”
+“We have initial reports of a shooting,” Gov. Rick Scott said.
+“State law enforcement do not have confirmed information on fatalities, injuries and motive.”
+He added that he is traveling to the airport to be briefed by officials.

+Gene Messina posted pictures and video from the airport on Instagram and described the situation: “I got off the plane and I saw people running and screaming.
+At first I was in shock but when I saw tsa agents running, I booked.”
+He also published this video from the tarmac:

-Ari Fleischer, the former press secretary for President George W. Bush, was apparently there and said on Twitter that police told him there were several victims and one shooter.
+Ari Fleischer, the former press secretary for President George W. Bush, was apparently at the airport at the time of the shooting and was one of the first people to tweet about it, citing police as saying there were several victims and one shooter.

-An account for a Michigan IT firm tweeted a photo of a man bleeding, and a user on Instagram posted saying it was at the airport.
-BuzzFeed News also couldn’t immediately confirm the photo.

-Fort Lauderdale’s fire department referred questions to the Broward County Sheriff’s Office.

 This is a developing story.
 Check back for updates and follow BuzzFeed News on Twitter.